Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 November 2024 17.31.34 UTC
+- WIB: Kamis, 28 November 2024 18.22.23 UTC
-- WITA: Kamis, 28 November 2024 18.31.34 UTC
+- WITA: Kamis, 28 November 2024 19.22.23 UTC
-- WIT: Kamis, 28 November 2024 19.31.34 UTC
+- WIT: Kamis, 28 November 2024 20.22.23 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational